Seattle Redhawks

-The Seattle Redhawks are the intercollegiate varsity athletic teams of Seattle University of Seattle, Washington.
-They compete in the NCAA's Division I as a member institution of the Western Athletic Conference (WAC).
+The Seattle Redhawks — known as the Seattle Chieftains prior to January 2000 — are the intercollegiate varsity athletic teams of Seattle University of Seattle, Washington.
+Informally and colloquially, they are referred to as Seattle U. They compete in NCAA Division I as a member institution of the West Coast Conference (WCC).
+The university became a full member of the West Coast Conference on July 1, 2025.